Do Go On - 407 - The Real Pocahontas

 Yeah, 100%.

-we've given you the weapons, like what more do you want?
+Like, what more do you want?

-They're like all the weapons.
+They're like, all the weapons.

 All the weapons you have given.

-So all the while, the colonists are keeping
+So all the while, the colonists are keeping Pocahontas captive.

 Not much is known about her life in this captivity, I guess.